StrawberryBe/analytics-platform.de-DE/help/analysis-workspace/export/export-cloud.md

 * Eine Liste aller Dateien, die bereitgestellt wurden

-* Die Größe der einzelnen Dateien

-* Der Zeitstempel jeder Datei
+* Die MD5-Prüfsumme jeder Datei

 <!-- add in  what the file name, structure, and file format will be -->